 Should win: Anything but, you know, that film, so I’d go for WALL-E.

-"The Curious Case of Benjamin Button" Eric Barba, Steve Preeg, Burt Dalton and Craig Barron
+Achievement in visual effects"The Curious Case of Benjamin Button" Eric Barba, Steve Preeg, Burt Dalton and Craig Barron

 "The Dark Knight" Nick Davis, Chris Corbould, Tim Webber and Paul Franklin